Head of Department

 Examination = 100%

-The course covers the working of the English legal system and includes the courts and personnel as well as the roles played by Parliament and Europe in creating laws.
-Modules include law making, dispute solving, the roles within the legal system and criminal law.
+The course covers the working of the English legal system and includes the courts and personnel, as well as the roles played by Parliament and other institutions in creating laws.
+It also includes a focus on morality and justice in the legal system.
+Modules include law making, contract law, the roles within the legal system and criminal law.
 This is an area of study new to most students, so no previous knowledge is necessary.

 What skills will I develop?